A Lyapunov stability proof and a port-Hamiltonian physics-informed neural network for chaotic synchronization in memristive neurons: Numerical simulations and discussion

 Figure~\ref{fig:VHdot2D} presents heatmaps of $\dot V$ (first row) and and the corresponding $\dot H$ (second row) as functions of the coupling strength $g_e$ and the intrinsic parameters $k$, $m$, and $\rho$.
 The color gradients represent the mean post-transient energy-dissipation rate.
 In all panels, dark blue regions correspond to parameter combinations yielding rapid and stable synchronization.
 The close agreement between the $\dot V$ and $\dot H$ maps confirms that both measures capture the same dissipative structure of the system.
 Efficient synchronization occurs for intermediate $m$ and sufficiently large $g_e$, whereas strong flux coupling ($k,\rho$ large) can destabilize the manifold by injecting excess energy.
 These results emphasize how electrical, magnetic, and memristive couplings jointly determine both the rate and energetic cost of neuronal synchrony.

-In summary, the numerical results confirm the analytical predictions of Section~\ref{sec:sync}.
-The coupled neurons exhibit global asymptotic CS, with the Hamiltonian energy decaying monotonically to zero and the Lyapunov and Hamiltonian formulations yielding consistent measures of stability and energetics.
-These findings provide a basis for the pH-PINN framework introduced in Section~\ref{sec:pHNN_PINN}, which exploits the equivalence between Lyapunov and Hamiltonian descriptions to learn the underlying energy structure directly from data, bridging analytical theory with machine-learning discovery of energy-conserving and dissipative dynamics.
+In summary, the numerical results across the tested parameter ranges support the analytical pictures from Sections \ref{sec_3.1} and \ref{sec:synchr_dynamics_Hamilton}: (1) the linearized transverse dynamics are stable under the derived sufficient conditions, and (2) the Hamiltonian function decays to zero as $t\to\infty$ and the Lyapunov and Hamiltonian formulations yielding consistent measures of stability and energetics.
+These findings provide a basis for the pH-PINN framework introduced in Section~\ref{sec:pHNN_PINN}, which exploits the equivalence between Lyapunov and Hamiltonian formalisms to learn the underlying \marius{Hamiltonian} structure directly from data, bridging analytical theory with machine-learning discovery of \marius{Hamiltonian}-conserving and dissipative dynamical systems.